6 Vocal Mixing Tricks For Release-Ready Sound

 - With the attack and release time set, bringing the ration down to somewhere around 3:1

-- Now adjust the threshold and ratio once more until you achieve a 2db to 3db gain.
+- Now adjust the threshold and ratio once more until you achieve a 2db to 3db gain reduction.
 Again this depends on the type of vocals you are mixing.
-For mixing vocals rap or any music with heavy vocals, a higher dB gain will be better
+For mixing rap vocals or any music with heavy vocals, a higher dB gain reduction may be better

 - Lastly, increase the makeup gain to raise the sound's volume back to normal.
 Compressors usually make the sound quieter.

 - From here, all you need to repeat this process with one or more additional compressors.
 Different compressors have different characters, so you should experiment with a few to find the right sound for your track.

 Serial compression helps with raising the vocals to compete with the instrumentals.
 It helps add punchiness to words or bring the singer’s voice closer to the listener.

 Establishing a tone is all about giving the song a unique personality.
 If you want the song to sound retro, then you can create that feel through EQ and other effects.
 There are plenty of EQ plugins and presets you can work with.